If you're interested in the use of energy and the technologies involved, a career as an energy engineer could be for you

 You may want to work towards gaining chartered engineer status (CEng).
 This is an internationally recognised qualification awarded by the Engineering Council.
 With CEng status you have higher earning potential and improved career prospects.

-You will need to be a member of a professional institution so that you can apply through them for professional registration.
+You'll need to be a member of a professional institution so that you can apply through them for professional registration.
 Relevant bodies include:

-The process of becoming chartered is more straightforward if you have an accredited bachelors degree along with a Masters, or an accredited integrated MEng degree.
-For details of which qualifications are accredited see the Engineering Council's Accredited Course Search.
+The process of becoming chartered is more straightforward if you have an accredited Bachelors degree along with a Masters, or an accredited integrated MEng degree.
+For details of which qualifications are accredited, see the Engineering Council's Accredited Course Search.

 Some employers will offer opportunities to study for a part-time MSc in a relevant subject to help with the process of becoming chartered.
 Find out more about becoming chartered at Engineering Council: Chartered Engineer.

 Continuing professional development (CPD) is important in energy engineering to make sure you keep up to date with developments and technology.
-The EI supports CPD and has an online tool to help you keep track of your relevant activities.
+EI supports CPD and has an online tool to help you keep track of your relevant activities.
 These may include reading trade press and attending networking events and conferences.

-Training courses, seminars and conferences that can help to develop your knowledge and skills are offered by the EI and IET.
+Training courses, seminars and conferences that can help to develop your knowledge and skills are offered by EI and IET.

-There are also opportunities to join the growing number of environmental consultancies, become self-employed or to move into the education field to lecture on energy engineering.
+There are also opportunities to join the growing number of environmental consultancies, become self-employed or move into the education field to lecture on energy engineering.